YRazafim/Get-WindowsSecrets/README.md

 # Why

 To understand how can we dump Windows Secrets internally.<br/>
-Powershell implementation of Secretsdump (<https://github.com/SecureAuthCorp/impacket/blob/master/examples/secretsdump.py>) and Pypykatz (<https://github.com/skelsec/pypykatz>).<br/>
+Powershell implementation of [Secretsdump](<https://github.com/SecureAuthCorp/impacket/blob/master/examples/secretsdump.py>) and [Pypykatz](<https://github.com/skelsec/pypykatz>).<br/>
-The script work on a local Windows machine (Powershell v2 to latest).<br/>
+The script work on a local Windows machine: Powershell v2 to latest / Windows NT 6.0 to latest.<br/>
 It is not intended to bypass AVs and you have to be administrator on the computer.<br/>
 It is commented to understand each process.
 Currently It can:<br/>
    * Dump BootKey